 - potentially traumatic incidents, such as those involving body recovery

 - be over 17 years old (with the permission of your parents) or over 18

 - be under 55 years old (inshore lifeboat crew) or 65 (all-weather lifeboat crew)

-- pass a medical and eyesight test
+- complete a health assessment, including an eyesight test

 - be physically fit